nnethercote/perf-book/src/profiling.md

   [Hotspot] and [Firefox Profiler] are good for viewing data recorded by perf.
   It works on Linux.
 - [Instruments] is a general-purpose profiler that comes with Xcode on macOS.
+- [Intel VTune Profiler] is a general-purpose profiler.
+It works on Windows, Linux, and macOS.
 - [AMD μProf] is a general-purpose profiler.
 It works on Windows and Linux.
 - [samply] is a sampling profiler that produces profiles that can be viewed in the Firefox Profiler.
 It works on Mac and Linux.